thpoll83/PolyKybd/README.md

 I recommend waiting for the kit that contains all parts and the assembled PCBs.
 Here a little preview, how that looks like:
 ![Kit Preview](images/preview_kit.jpg)
-The kits are not yet ready, but you can sign up here and get notfified as soon as these are available: [https://www.crowdsupply.com/polykybd/polykybd](https://www.crowdsupply.com/polykybd/polykybd)
+The kits are not yet ready, but you can sign up here and get notified as soon as these are available: [https://www.crowdsupply.com/polykybd/polykybd](https://www.crowdsupply.com/polykybd/polykybd)

 At the moment, please consider these instructions as experimental.
 If you want to go ahead with the full experience and build everything from scratch right now: Give it a try and let me know how it worked out!